What Happens If I Consume Expired Brioche?

 Conclusion

-While consuming expired brioche may not always result in immediate harm, it is essential to consider the potential risks associated with eating stale or moldy food.
+While consuming expired brioche may not always can increase the likelihood of immediate harm, it is essential to consider the potential risks associated with eating stale or moldy food.
 To prioritize food safety, it is best to adhere to expiration dates, store brioche properly, and discard any expired or compromised items.
 By following these guidelines, you can enjoy brioche safely and minimize the chances of foodborne illnesses.
 Remember, when in doubt, it's better to err on the side of caution and opt for fresh, high-quality brioche for a delightful culinary experience.

 Authoritative Food Safety References